Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/background/_index.md

 - The infrastructure control plane follows best practices and limits access at authorisation, network and application levels
 - Immutable, declaritive configuration and deployment management

+In addition, to represent a sample EU country deploying their components, we have chosen to use Ireland as an example (see the eudcc-ie folder in the repo).

 See the [Deep dives]({{< relref "../deep-dives" >}}) section for more information.

 Read about the project [prerequisites]({{< relref "../prerequisites" >}}).